-If your hours vary, estimate what they will be for the semester.
+If your hours vary, estimate what they will be for the semester or term.
 When in doubt, always register for fewer hours.
-You will submit a time sheet at the end of the semester, signed by your supervisor, that must prove you worked the number of hours to earn units for which you registered.
+You will submit a time sheet at the end of the semester or term, approved by your supervisor, that must prove you worked the number of hours to earn units for which you registered.

 Can I take WRKX classes more than once?